 What is noise?

 Noise are the random speckles that are mainly visible in photos that are made in low light and with a high ISO value.
 The ISO value indicates the light sensitivity of the sensor and a high ISO gives more noise.
 If you shoot with the iPhone Camera app, the noise will be removed for you.
-When you photograph in RAW, you will have to remove the noise yourself with a noise reduction app.
+When you photograph in RAW, you will have to reduce the noise yourself with a noise reduction app.

 There are 2 types of noise

 - Color noise are multicolored pixels and you see them mainly in shadows.

 - Brightness noise are small grains.
 They look like grain in old photographs made with film and have different gray levels.
 I find brightness noise less disturbing.

 The standard iPhone Camera app and noise reduction

 The app automatically applies noise reduction and will always take photos with the lowest possible ISO speed The minimum ISO value is 25.
 In low light, the iPhone first lowers the shutter speed to an exposure-time with which you still can photograph hand-held and will only then increase the ISO value.
 The recent iPhone models have bright and stabilized lenses, so that you can take pictures in low light with low ISO values.